It's not just something that your grandpa uses. Here's how to use it.

 So, if you're a guy who works long-shifts or just suffers from excessively-sweaty balls and nether-regions, check the stuff out.
 It works rather well in that department, and best of all, comes in a few different aromas.

-We're quite partial to the original musk and oak scent ourselves.
+I'm quite partial to the original musk and oak scent myself.
 Gives a good 'manly' vibe down there, while not being overly fruity.